PicnicSupermarket/dbt-score/docs/create_rules.md

         return RuleViolation(message="Model lacks a description.")
 ```

-Te name of the method is the name of the rule and the docstring of the method is
+The name of the function is the name of the rule and the docstring of the method is
 the description.
 Therefore, it is important to use a self-explanatory name for
 the method and document it well.